jethrokuan/z/README.md

 # Z

-This repo is a fork of [jethrokuan/z](https://github.com/jethrokuan/z) with support for opening file explorer on Windows.

 **z** is a port of [z](https://github.com/rupa/z) for the [fish shell](https://fishshell.com).

 **z** tracks the directories you visit.
 With a combination of frequency and recency, it enables you to jump to the directory in mind.